Pull to refresh

 Overview

 Nicaragua's immigration director reclassified Cuban travelers from visa-exempt to visa-required status, effective immediately.
+The four-year arrangement gave Cubans their last easy escape route off the island.
 The timing suggests Washington's pressure campaign worked: the Trump administration had imposed escalating sanctions on Nicaraguan officials and companies for facilitating irregular migration, while simultaneously tightening an economic chokehold on Cuba itself.

 Play on this story Voices Debate Predict